qa-gary-parker/data-science-with-python/readme.md

 # Data Science with Python

 - Documentation based on Pluralsight course [Data Science with Python](https://app.pluralsight.com/library/courses/python-data-science)
--   Read the complete [Notebook](DemoNotebook.ipynb) for this project
+-   Read the complete [Notebook](DemoNotebook.ipynb) for this project, which covers all of the information below

 ## :gear: Technology